allain/keev/README.md

 A store must implement:

-`get(key, cb)`
+`getAll(keys, cb)`
-> where cb is a callback that with the signature (err, value).
+> where cb is a callback that with the signature (err, obj).
-> If no value is found, it should return undefined, but not
-> error.
+> For each key passed in the object will have a property, if a value is not found, it's value will be undefined.

-`put(key, value, cb)`
+`putAll(obj, cb)`
 > where cb is a callback that with the signature (err).
-> Key must be a string and value must be JSON serializable, or undefined.
-If the value is undefined,
-> it should delete the key fro the store.
+> For each key in the object, the store should delete the key if the value given is undefined, or set it otherwise.

-Optionally a store may implement `getAll`, `putAll` which perform batch version of the above methods.